navikt/nada-markedsplassen/README-backend.md

 When you bump this version the following events will occur when you make a PR:

-1. We build two Metabase images, which are used during integration tests and for local development
+1. We build one Metabase images, which is used during integration tests and for local development
-- metabase: un-modified version of Metabase when running nada-backend locally towards GCP services
-- metabase-patched: modified version of Metabase that allows us to connect to bigquery-emulator running on the host
 2. We run the nada-backend integration tests using the new version of Metabase
 3. We deploy the new version of Metabase to `dev`